aka/ Collins’ Classics Illustrated Pocket Edition

-Series jackets are common in design with the author and title, along with series number, printed on the jackets.
+Series jackets are common in design with the author and title, along with the series number, printed on the jackets.
 Price (2/6) is printed on the front of the jacket.
 An oval was left blank on the spine for the price.
 In this case, a sticker (2/-) with the series name is affixed indicating a price change.
 Titles in the series are listed on the jacket flaps and back.

 Titles, continuing from the front flap, are listed on the rear flap and back of the jacket.
 The series has 248 titles at this time, dating the book to roughly 1910-1915.

 A selling point of the series is the illustrations, which are scattered through the book.
 Typically, there are about a half-dozen illustrations but sometimes fewer (as in Sartor Resartus, which has but one, an illustration of the author facing the title page).

 Bindings are a relatively sturdy cloth, with gold stamping.
 There is no indication of the series in the books except if a catalog is printed at the end of a title (which it was not in all cases).

 A typical catalog in the back of some titles indicates books in the series (248) and the availability of a leather-bound version of the books.

 A modification to the jacket design was made a year or so after the jacket above was issued.
 Notice the blank oval on the jacket spine for a price.
 There are 286 titles on this jacket, placing it a few years after the jacket above, possibly 1912-1915.
 The red printing on the jackets was probably eliminated to save money – thus jackets with the red and black jackets are most likely earlier editions.